Basic Overview

 1300 + (1300 * 0.1) + (1300 * 0.2) = 1690

-(lightbulb) See the Combined Growth Pattern if you prefer to have the effects "influence each other" in the respective time frame.
+(lightbulb) See ROLLFORWARD_MUL if you prefer to have the effects "influence each other" in the respective time periods.

-If 'Node 1' relates to a EUR node, it will be interepreted as a market, and transformed to a YoY-growth.
+If 'Node 1' relates to a EUR node, it will be interpreted as a market, and transformed to a YoY-growth.
 Then the resulting growth is applied.